By making a booking, the first named person on the booking agrees on behalf of all persons detailed on the booking that:

 It is your responsibility to check all the details listed on your quote documents carefully before confirming your booking.
 It is essential that you advise us of any errors immediately.
 In certain circumstances there can be a charge for amending any errors (i.e. an incorrectly spelt name on an issued airline ticket).

-- Many international flight tickets require full payment immediately or soon after you make a booking.
+Many international flight tickets require full payment immediately or soon after you make a booking so that tickets can be issued.

 How to pay:

 Our preferred payment method is BACS (please find account details below) as this helps us keep our costs low and pass these savings onto our clients.
-You can, however, also pay by debit card and credit card over the phone.
+You can, however, also pay by debit card and credit card by payment link which can be emailed to you on request.

 *We do not accept cheques or corporate cards.